GACJ/complib-help/docs/methods/adding_methods.md

 Notes (optional)
 :   Specifies a message to be displayed in the **Library Details** tab of the custom method's page.
 This is a good place to put any important information about the method which you may want to keep to hand.

-## Validating methods, method errors & warnings
+## Saving methods, method errors & warnings
 Complib will automatically attempt to validate a custom method as soon as its place notation is specified.
 If the provided place notation is valid, the custom method's full name, diagram and properties will be generated and displayed.
 Clicking the `Validate` button will force a re-validation.

 If the custom method is successfully validated, clicking the `Save` button will save the custom method as a **private method**.